From Intentions to Techniques: A Comprehensive Taxonomy and Challenges in Text Watermarking for Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we analyze representative literature in the field and provide a comprehensive taxonomy for digital watermarking techniques for both LLM-generated and human-written text.
-The taxonomy categorizes watermarking techniques using four primary categories, namely - intention of the method, data used for evaluation, watermark addition, and removal.
+In this paper, we analyze representative literature to provide a comprehensive taxonomy for digital watermarking techniques for both LLM-generated and human-written text.
+The taxonomy categorizes watermarking techniques using four primary categories, namely - intention of the method, data used for evaluation, watermark addition, and adversarial attacks.

-Our work not only identifies and clusters existing watermarking methods but also brings to light key open challenges and research gaps in the field.
-These challenges include the need for more rigorous testing against diverse de-watermarking attacks, the establishment of standardized benchmarks for fair and consistent comparison of different techniques, and a deeper understanding of how watermarking impacts the factuality and accuracy of LLM outputs.
-Furthermore, we emphasize on the importance of developing watermarking techniques that are resilient to adversarial attacks, enhance interpretability, and maintain compatibility across various NLP downstream tasks.

-We envision this research to serve as a reference for policymakers, safety practitioners, and end users; facilitating the adoption of robust digital watermarking practices and promoting responsible AI use.
+We identify and cluster existing watermarking methods, highlighting key open challenges and research gaps in the field.
+For every watermarking method, \emph{we advocate for establishing stronger evaluation paradigms: standardized datasets, resilience to adversarial attacks, impact on model utility and output actuality, enhanced interpretability, and human perception change upon the use of these such techniques.} We envision this research as a reference for policymakers, safety practitioners, and end users, facilitating the adoption of robust digital watermarking practices and promoting responsible AI use.